Support from providers outside our school

 External providers must:

-- Sign a written agreement with our school.
-Our agreement has been customised to suit our context so a general Department of Education one is not sufficient.
-To electronically sign the agreement, please download the external provider agreement and open it using a PDF application, such as Adobe, as browser-based viewing does not support signing functionality.
-See External Provider Engagement Agreement
+To sign the agreement, please download the document and open it using a PDF application (such as Adobe), as browser-based viewing does not support signing functionality.

 External providers must:

-- Compliance with relevant laws and policies, including child protection and privacy
+- comply with all relevant legislation and policy requirements, including child protection and privacy obligations

-See External provider information sheet and checklist for all details.
+Please refer to the External provider information sheet and checklist for full requirements.

-See External provider information sheet and checklist for all details.
+Please refer to the External provider information sheet and checklist for full requirements.

-Please do not contact the class teacher prior to receiving approval.
+External providers must not contact the class teacher prior to receiving written approval.

-Once approval has been granted, the class teacher’s email will be shared with the provider so that session dates and times can be negotiated.
+Once approval has been granted, the class teacher’s email address will be provided to the external provider so that session dates and times can be negotiated.

-Sessions may only occur between 1:00 pm and 3:00 pm unless otherwise approved by the principal and must occur within "line of sight" of the class teacher.
+- sessions may only occur between 1:00 pm and 3:00 pm, unless otherwise approved by the principal